 3. Visit Cunda island

-Next stop: Cunda (or Alibey island), the largest and most popular island of Ayvalik.
+Next stop: Cunda (or Alibey Island), the largest and most popular island of Ayvalik.
 You can get there by car in 20 minutes or by ferry (there is one every hour) from Ayvalik town.
-You can either take a swim at one of the island's numerous beaches, like Kesebir or Çataltepe beach, or visit the marvelous Ayvalik Island Natural Park, consisting of small coves perfect for sea exploration.
+You can either take a swim at one of the island's numerous beaches, such as Kesebir and Çataltepe, or visit the marvelous Ayvalik Island Natural Park, consisting of small coves perfect for sea exploration.

 After a long day, enjoy some Turkish and Mediterranean food in one of Cunda’s many restaurants (the island is a gastronomy tourism attraction), like the famous “Moshos Taverna''.
 Alternatively, you could have a delicious Ayvalik toast at the Taş Kahve café, with some Turkish coffee or tea on the side!